Envirogroup - The Solar and Sustainability Experts

 If the frequency is within the tolerance range and the error code remains, contact us for an inspection.

-The grid frequency is below the inverter allowable lower limit.
+102 The grid frequency is below the inverter allowable lower limit.
+Check the grid frequency and connection on the inverter.

 If the frequency is outside the tolerance range, ask your utility grid supplier for a solution.